hazelcast/hazelcast/site/docs/api/sources-sinks.md

 which can handle CDC events from [any database supported by Debezium](https://debezium.io/documentation/reference/1.1/connectors/index.html), but we're also striving to make CDC sources first class citizens in Jet.
-The one for MySQL is already one (since Jet version 4.2).
+The ones for MySQL & PostgreSQL already are (since Jet version 4.2).

 Setting up a streaming source of CDC data is just the matter of pointing it at the right database via configuration: